FAWhat does the name Inter-Faith Food Shuttle mean?

 Can I do community service with Inter-Faith Food Shuttle?

 We accept volunteers for community service ages 18 and up, in our warehouse.
-Visit our Volunteers page to sign up.
+Visit our volunteer page to sign up.

 How can I get my kids involved?